rossgk2/techblogs/The command line.md

 * Some Unix commands support "sub-options" that are only available when another argument takes on a particular value.
   * This is in fact the principle behind "subcommands"[^3].

-[^2]: It is technically possible for a command to successfully parse unnamed arguments that are "mixed in" with named arguments, but allowing this makes commands unreadable.
+[^2]: It is technically possible for a command to successfully parse unnamed arguments that are "mixed in" with named arguments, but allowing this makes commands hard to read.
 So, most commands enforce that all unnamed arguments either go before all named arguments or after all named arguments.

 [^3]: A positional argument `parg` is said to be a *subcommand* if (1) it is the first positional argument, and the form of the remaining command (the portion of the command not including `parg`) depends on `parg` or (2) the preceding positional argument is a subcommand, and the form of the remaining command (the portion of the command not including the preceding positional arguments nor `parg` ) depends on `parg`.